ClaudioAlcantaraR/todo-list/README.md

 The database is attached, you can download it or create it.

-Be sure to change the parameters to create a successful connection to your database server.
+Make sure to change the parameters in the database file php to create a successful connection to your database server.

 <strong>Preview:</strong>